maustrauk/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+Answer:
+The useRouteMatch hook attempts to match the current URL in the same way that a <Route> would.
+It’s mostly useful for getting access to the match data without actually rendering a <Route>.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Answer:
+Form validation is instrument to check if the data in form is correct.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+Answer:
+End to end testing (E2E testing) refers to a software testing method that involves testing an application’s workflow from beginning to end.
+This method basically aims to replicate real user scenarios so that the system can be validated for integration and data integrity.

 ## Instructions